apify/actor-whitepaper/README.md

 The Actor system provides two specialized storages that can be used by Actors for storing files and results:
 **Key-value store** and **Dataset**, respectively.
-For each Actor run, the system automatically creates both these storages in empty state, and makes them readily available for the Actor.
+For each Actor run, the system automatically creates both these storages in empty state and makes them readily available for the Actor.

-Besides these default storages, Actors are free to create new or access other existing key-value stores and datasets, either by ID or a name that can be set to them.
+Besides these default storages, Actors are free to create new or access other existing Key-value stores and Datasets, either by ID or a name that can be set to them.
 The storages are accessible through an API and SDK also externally, for example, to download results when the Actor finishes.

-Note that the Actors are free to access any other external storage through any third-party API.
+Note that the Actors are free to access any other external storage system through a third-party API, e.g. an SQL or a vector database.

 #### Key-value store

-The key-value store is a simple data storage that is used for saving and reading files or data records.
+The Key-value store is a simple data storage that is used for saving and reading files or data records.
 The records are represented by a unique text key and the data associated with a MIME content type.
 Key-value stores are ideal for saving things like screenshots, web pages, PDFs, or to persist the state of Actors.